wp-plugins/polylang/readme.txt

 == Changelog ==

+= 0.9.8 =

+* Bug correction: ajax on frontend does not work when adding the language code to all urls
+* Bug correction: search forms using the get_search_form filter do not work

 = 0.9.7 (2012-12-04) =

 * Bug correction: the admin language filter does filter non translatable post types